awslabs/aws-lambda-rust-runtime/README.md

 $ cargo build -p lambda_runtime --example basic --release
 ```

-For a custom runtime, AWS Lambda looks for an executable called `boostrap` in the deployment package zip.
+For a custom runtime, AWS Lambda looks for an executable called `bootstrap` in the deployment package zip.
 Rename the generated `basic` executable to `bootstrap` and add it to a zip archive.

 ```bash
 $ cp ./target/release/examples/basic ./bootstrap && zip lambda.zip bootstrap && rm bootstrap